GastonGarciaZ/GastonGarciaZ/README.md

 Economist.
-Interested in macro and metrics
+Interested in macro and metrics.
-Currently doing a master's degree in economics in UdeSA
+Mastering in economics in UdeSA.

 How to reach me: gzavaleta@udesa.edu.ar